tobihagemann/shitishot/README.md

 ```

 The run script `deploy` executes
+- `npm install` to ensure dependencies are installed (and in the correction version),
 - `ng build` with `prod` environment,
 - writing `shitishot.de` into `dist/CNAME` for using a custom domain (see [FAQ of angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages/wiki/FAQ#my-cname-file-is-deleted-on-every-publish-specific-to-github-pages-only)), and
 - `ngh` (short for `angular-cli-ghpages`) to publish the output at `dist` into the `gh-pages` branch.